-If you are trying to boost your milk supply, you might have heard that you should try eating oatmeal to boost milk production.
+If you are trying to boost your milk supply, you might have heard that you should try eating oatmeal.
 Does oatmeal increase milk supply?
 If so, how much oatmeal do you need to eat, and does it matter what kind of oatmeal?
+Here’s what you need to know.

-The good news is that the downsides to eating oatmeal in order to try to increase your milk supply are very low.
-(Unless, of course, you don’t like oatmeal!
-Like me.)
-With the exception of women with a gluten intolerance, there are no side effects and no risks to trying it.
-Additionally, oatmeal is inexpensive, easily available in grocery stories, and isn’t time consuming.
+The good news is that the downsides to trying oatmeal in order to try to increase your milk supply are very low.
+With the exception of people with a gluten intolerance, there are no side effects and no risks to trying it.
+Additionally, oatmeal is inexpensive, easily available in grocery stories, and eating it isn’t time consuming.

 In short, oatmeal is a “can’t hurt, might help” solution to milk supply.